gumaz/gumaz/README.md

 Working remotely from Italy.

-In love with science, nature, music and videogames.
+In love with science, nature, music and video games.

 Just playing the game of life :)

 <br>

+Not sure why you're here, but here's a list of links about things I do on the internet:

+- 💻 Let's start professional with my [LinkedIn](https://www.linkedin.com/in/giuliomazzeo/) profile
+- 📝 I sometimes write tech articles on [Medium](https://medium.com/@giuliomazzeo)
+- 💬 Feel free to get in touch to talk about
+  - 🌏 tech career and IT culture
+  - 🏡 remote working
+  - 🎮 video games
+  - 🎵 music, guitars and rock 'n' roll

 <!--
 **gumaz/gumaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.